segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 1. Select additional properties to include in each event.
 - As you're configuring your event, you can view a preview of the enriched event based on your property selections.
 2. Map your event from your audience to your destination.
-- You can preview what the event will look like in your destination.
 - [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) are pre-set destinations, so you won't need to map your audience to your destination.
 3. Select if you'd like to [send events for current profiles and entities in the audience](#send-events-for-current-profiles-and-entities-in-the-audience).
 - This is only available for the **entity added**, **audience entered**, and **audience membership changed** event types.